lzh-mb-mod/RTSCamera/README.md

   - In free camera mode, movement paths will be marked using arrows.

-- **New:** If you move/turn multiple formations at the same time, their relative positions/directions will be locked.
+- If you move/turn multiple formations at the same time, their relative positions/directions will be locked.

   - If you give move order by dragging on the ground, formations will be placed better than they are in the base game.